-The “Does this service recompress my media?”, “How does it integrate with iOS?” and “How is it going to adjust my workflow?” are the three most important questions you should be asking yourself in making your decision.
+“Does this service recompress my media?”, “How does it integrate with iOS?” and “How is it going to adjust my workflow?” are the three most important questions you should be asking yourself in making your decision.

-iCloud Photo Library, for instance, is hassle-free, works like magic and always keeps your originals in the cloud.
-I’m a big believer in iCloud Photo Library, it’s been keeping my media in perfect sync for more than a year now.
+iCloud Photos, for instance, is hassle-free, works like magic and always keeps your originals in the cloud.
+I’m a big believer in iCloud Photos, as it has been keeping my media in perfect sync for more than a year now.

-It gives my a piece of mind as I can safely edit my photos and videos on any iCloud device, knowing knowing that any changes will show on my other devices and that I can always revert to the item’s original version.
+It gives me peace of mind as I can safely edit my photos and videos on any iCloud device, knowing that any changes will show on my other devices and that I can always revert to the item’s original version.

 In Google Photos, you end up with a circa 500KB file that’s still a 12MP photo that looks just as crisp as the original image.
 Thanks to recompression, Google Photos is able to upload multi-gigabyte photo libraries in a fraction of the time, with no discernible difference in content quality.

 Flickr’s iOS app is gorgeously designed and has perhaps the most powerful built-in camera, filters and other cool features to touch up your snaps.
-I also appreciate that all edits are non-destructive so changes are easily revertible.
+I also appreciate that all edits are non-destructive, so changes are easily reversible.

 Thankfully, sharing backed up media won’t be a problem.
-For instance, I can launch Google Photos and directly share any image to Viber, WhatsApp, Messenger or any app which implements iOS’s multi-purpose share menu.
+For instance, I can launch Google Photos and directly share any image to WhatsApp, Messenger or any app which implements iOS multi-purpose share menu.